myreceiptt/the-king-nfts/03-the-story.../theres-still-a-chance./README.md

 >
 > But perhaps that is the important part.
 >
-> Perhaps the value is not only in value is not only in the luck.
+> Perhaps the value is not only in the luck.
 >
 > Perhaps the value is in the hope that luck may still exist.
 >